armyids/armyids/README.md

 ### What is Army IDs?

 Army IDs is a professional validator company founded by a Software Engineer and a group of Crypto Enthusiasts.
-We are the most trusted validator that runs nodes on Proof-of-Stake (PoS) blockchains with the aim to secure the networks.
+We have been in the business of validating blockchain networks since 2019.
+We have experience with different types of consensus mechanisms, such as Proof-of-Work (PoW), Proof-of-Stake (PoS), and delegated Proof-of-Stake (DPoS).
+Our networks include some of the biggest names in the industry, such as Avalanche, Casper Network, and Cosmos SDK-based projects.
+We have a proven track record of providing high-quality validation services.
 We took care of all the complexities, so you could easily stake your assets.
+If you are looking for a reliable and experienced blockchain validation service, then look no further than Army IDs.

 <details>
 <summary><b>Earn Passive Income Everyday</b></summary>
 <p></p>
-<p>Army IDs make your life easier, so you can get passive income while sleeping, traveling, or whatever you are doing.</p>
+<p>Looking for a reliable way to earn passive income?
+Look no further than Army IDs, your friendly neighborhood validator!
+We offer a service that allows our delegators to earn income while sleeping, traveling, or doing whatever they want!</p>
 </details>

 <details>
 <summary><b>Tech Savvy-Blockchain Developers</b></summary>
+<p>Army IDs will keep your delegation safe and secure because our developers are always up-to-date on the latest advancements in blockchain technology.</p>
 <p></p>
-<p>Secure your crypto by delegating to the most professional validator Army IDs.</p>
 </details>

 <details>
 <summary><b>Trusted by Thousands of Delegators</b></summary>
 <p></p>
-<p>Smart delegators around the world have been staking their crypto with Army IDs.</p>
+<p>Smart delegators around the world have been staking with Army IDs because they know we are the best in the business.
+We take security and reliability seriously, so delegators can rest assured that their investment is in good hands.</p>
 </details>

 <hr>